 Based upon this scientifically, chemically, genetically, biologically unsupported view, the SOC paper regarding treatment again divides people into those same two groups discussed above: those who are troubled by their mind-body schism; and those who are not.
 Those who are troubled can be gently encouraged to embrace the madness.
 Those who are not troubled are already set for Phase II, which is hormonal and surgical intervention.

 The advocacy paper cites approvingly an endless cascade of pre-2011 studies that all say surgery and hormones are great.
-This pre-2011 cut-off in a paper published in 2010 that could easily have been revised as new information became available is significant.
+This pre-2011 cut-off in a paper published in 2011 (and one, moreover, that could easily have been revised as new information became available) is significant.

 By limiting itself to material from 2010 or before, the SOC paper has successfully ignored a 2011 Swedish study that relies upon long-term data to show that surgery and hormones don’t help: